SwatiNDV/java-interview/README.md

 # java-interview
-4) How to find duplicate characters in a string in Java?
+3) How do you remove all white spaces from a string in Java?

-Write a Java program to find duplicate characters and their count in a given string.
-For example, in a string “Better Butter”, duplicate characters and their count is t : 4, e : 3, r : 2 and B : 2.
+The bundle of Java programming interview questions is incomplete without the questions on strings.
+You will face many questions on string handling in your interview.
+I have listed some of them in this post.
+It is one of them.
 [Solution]
 ```java
 import java.util.stream.Stream;
 import java.util.stream.Collectors;